Twisted quantum doubles are sign problem-free: Discrete bosonic SPTs are sign problem-free

-Our result is robust to perturbations away from this exactly-solvable limit, as any stoquastic deformations to the stoquastic dual model results in a deformed SPT Hamiltonian which remains SPF.
-For the case of the Levin-Gu model, we can perturb the quantum paramagnet with a nearest-neighbor Ising interaction $J \sum_{\langle i j \rangle} \sigma^z_i \sigma^z_j$, which preserves the stoquasticity.
-Such a perturbation is invariant under the duality transformation, so these nearest-neighbor Ising interactions can also be added to the Levin-Gu Hamiltonian while preserving the SPF nature.
-Equivalently, it is easy to see that perturbations which are diagonal in the computational basis cannot affect the sign structure of the QMC expansion in Section~\ref{sec:sign}, so generic $\sigma^z$ perturbations can be freely added to the Levin-Gu Hamiltonian.
-The generalization of this to an arbitrary group is straightforward.
-These perturbations will generically drive the system into a symmetry-broken phase, with the critical theory being described by a \textit{gapless} SPT state~\cite{scaffidi2017}.
-The freedom to choose the spatial structure as well as the sign of the $\sigma^z$ interactions allows for a plethora of different symmetry-broken phases which behave differently under the space group symmetries of the lattice.
+Our result is robust to perturbations away from this exactly-solvable limit: any stoquastic deformations of the stoquastic dual yields a deformed SPT Hamiltonian which remains SPF.
+For the Levin-Gu model, adding a nearest-neighbor Ising interaction $J \sum_{\langle i j \rangle} \sigma^z_i \sigma^z_j$ to the dual preserves stoquasticity.
+This perturbation is invariant under $U$, so these Ising interactions can also be added to the Levin-Gu Hamiltonian while preserving the SPF nature.
+Equivalently, perturbations which are diagonal in the computational basis cannot affect the sign structure of the SSE as any non-trivial sign can be absorbed by an overall constant shift in the Hamiltonian, so generic $\sigma^z$ perturbations can be freely added to the Levin-Gu Hamiltonian.
+The generalization to an arbitrary group is straightforward.
+These perturbations will generically drive the system into a symmetry-broken phase, with the critical theory described by a \textit{gapless} SPT state~\cite{scaffidi2017}.
+Alternatively, the $\mathbb{Z}_2$ symmetry can be broken by an external field $h \sum_j \sigma^z_j$.
+Varying the sign and spatial structure of these $\sigma^z$ terms produces a range of symmetry-broken phases distinguished by lattice space-group action.

+This model also admits SPF \textit{off-diagonal} perturbations; namely, one can tune between the Levin-Gu SPT and the trivial paramagnet, $H = (1-\alpha) H_{\text{Levin-Gu}} + \alpha H_{\text{trivial}}$.
+This is because $H$ is stoquastic for $\alpha < 0.5$, and the many-body basis rotation $U=(-1)^{N_{dw}}$ maps $\alpha$ to $1-\alpha$.
+Such a model was studied numerically for $\alpha < 0.5$ in~\cite{dupont2021}, with the $\alpha > 0.5$ behavior deduced via this duality transformation.
+Our claim is that no transformation is required - the $\alpha > 0.5$ region is SPF in its own right.
+Again, this construction is easily generalized to arbitrary groups.